 As Trotsky wrote a long time ago, only the interaction of workers democracy, the plan and the market can guide the economy through the transitional epoch from capitalism to communism.
-This is the goal of Trotskyists' call for proletarian political revolution in the bureaucratically degenerated/deformed workers states: not backward to the anarchy of the market with its inflation and unemployment, its national chauvinism and imperialist war, but forward to socialism through an international planned economy based on soviet democracy.■
+This is the goal of Trotskyists' call for proletarian political revolution in the bureaucratically degenerated/deformed workers states: not backward to the anarchy of the market with its inflation and unemployment, its national chauvinism and imperialist war, but forward to socialism through an international planned economy based on soviet democracy.

 WORKERS VANGUARD

-SUBSCRIBE NOW!

 Name

 Address

-Pho ne ()
+Pho one ()

-CityStat eZip
+CitySta teZip

-\$5/24 issues of Workers Vanguard (includes_Spartacist) □ \$2/4 issues of Women and Revolution
+\$5/24 issues of Workers Vanguard (includes_Spartacist) ☐ \$2/4 issues of Women and Revolution

-■ New ■ Renewal ☐ \$2/10 introductory issues of Workers Vanguard (includes Spartacist)
+□ New □ Renewal □ \$2/9 issues of Young Spartacus ☐ \$2/10 introductory issues of Workers Vanguard (includes Spartacist)

-Make payable/mail to: Spartacist Publishing Co., I · · ·

-U.S. Imperialists Provoke Soviet Union Whose Poland?
+U.S. Imperialists Provoke Soviet Union

+Whose Poland?